EssadikElmangoug/Eden-AI/INSTALLATION.md

-### Installing Both Ollama and A.I.GLCND Using Kustomize
+### Installing Both Ollama and Eden AI Using Kustomize

 For cpu-only pod